ariadne-cps/website/content/tutorial.md

 ### 3.1.1 - Finite time evolution

+For this subsection, we refer to the `finite_time_upper_evolution` and `finite_time_lower_evolution` functions in the analysis file.
+Since they essentially differ only by the semantics used, we provide a `_finite_time_evolution` helper function that contains the bulk of the code for the interaction with the Ariadne library.

 The first step is the creation of a `HybridEvolver` object, which provides methods for finite time evolution:

 ```c++